open-ce/open-ce/doc/README.open_ce_build.md

 * [`open-ce build feedstock`](#open-ce-build-feedstock-sub-command)
 * [`open-ce build image`](#open-ce-build-image-sub-command)

+## Installing these tools

+Installation information can be found in the main [README](https://github.com/open-ce/open-ce#installing-the-open-ce-build-tools).
+The examples in this document assume installation via pip.

 ## `open-ce build env` sub command

 For a general build to generate desired images for a specific package,